ToddBradley/terranborderlands/universe/alula/index.md

 ## Major Cicek Tribes Present

-With 78 million Cicek present in the Alula system, there are thousands of tribes.
+With 780,000 Cicek present in the Alula system, there are literally hundreds of tribes.
 Many tribes are affiliated or offshoots of other tribes, and the relationships are too complex for most humans to understand or take an interest in.
 But there are five "major" tribes here.

-A major tribe is one that has its own starships, minor starports (repair stations), supply lines, and ability to project might into other systems.
-There are minor tribes that have great power on a given planet (infantry, for example) but don't have the ability to protect that planet from spacefaring attackers.
+A **major tribe** is one that has its own starships, minor starports (repair stations), supply lines, and ability to project might into other systems.
+There are also **minor tribes** that have great power on a given planet (infantry, for example) but don't have the ability to protect that planet from spacefaring attackers.

 The "power levels" shown below are subjective ratings from the (human-centric) Explorer Society.
 Beward that power levels change all the time.